fabio-marcelo/FUNGI_ITS/README.md

  If using default parameters, you only need to provide "fastq_folder" and a csv file (named samplesheet.csv) containing the sample names in the first column "named "sample", reads1 in the second column named "r1" and a third column empty column "r2".
+The .csv fie must be placed inside the `--fastq_folder`.